oracle/json-in-db/YCSB/README.md

 *  For the purposes of driving test load, a compute instance from Oracle Cloud infrastructure needs to be provisioned.
 *  For some workloads of YCSB, two clients could be needed to drive AJD instance.
 Repeat the steps on the second instance.
-    *  **VM.Standard2.24** - provision an instance within the same region as the AJD instance.
+    *  **VM.Standard2.24** - [Provision an instance](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm#Creating_an_Instance) within the same region as the AJD instance.

 ## Configuring and Setting up YCSB

-*  Clone the YCSB repo available at [Oracle SODA YCSB](https://github.com/oracle/json-in-db/tree/master/YCSB)
+*  Clone the YCSB repo available at [Oracle SODA YCSB](https://github.com/oracle/json-in-db/tree/master/YCSB/ycsb-soda)
-*  Follow the [instructions](https://github.com/oracle/json-in-db/tree/master/YCSB) to install and run YCSB
+*  Follow the [instructions](https://github.com/oracle/json-in-db/tree/master/YCSB/ycsb-soda/README.md) to install and run YCSB

 ## Configurations For Running YCSB
 To run the test following settings needs to be configured.
 There are two loads one for large dataset and other for small dataset.